-At 31 December 2019, 30,795 units (2018: 30,795) of the 6,045,431 units (2018: 5,506,472) relate to credits acquired through investments made by the Department of the Environment, Community and Local Government prior to the establishment of the Carbon Fund.
+At 31 December 2021, 30,795 units (2020: 30,795) of the 3,621,708 units (2020: 7,484,925) relate to credits acquired through investments made by the Department of the Environment, Climate and Communications prior to the establishment of the Carbon Fund (Note 3.1).
+Movement in direct holdings represent direct purchases/surrender of units in the period.
+Movement in indirect holdings represent units received/ surrendered for investments in funds in prior periods.